giantswarm/releases/kvm/v15.0.0/announcement.md

 **Workload cluster release v15.0.0 for KVM** is now available.
 This is the first release for KVM with Kubernetes 1.20 and Calico 3.19.
+It also migrates the Calico datastore from etcd to Kubernetes.